newera912/WeatherTransportationProject/README.md

 ## Before you go
 Before you run this code, make sure you have <a href="https://maven.apache.org/install.html" >maven</a> and <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java</a> on your machine.
-I tested all of the code under Linux environment.
+I tested all of the code under Windows and Linux environment.

 ## Dependency Information
 Need to be installed: